open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 github.com/mandelsoft/ocmhelmdemo 0.1.0-dev mandelsoft
 ```

-If you refer to content of a component repository, the component name can be appended to the repository specification separated by `//`:
+To refer to the content of a component repository, the component name can be appended to the repository specification separated by `//`.

 In the example above, `ghcr.io/mandelsoft/cnudie` is the OCM repository, whereas `github.com/mandelsoft/ocmhelmdemo` is the component stored in this component repository.

-Optionally, a dedicated version can be appended, separated by a colon (`:`).
+Optionally, a specific version can be appended, separated by a colon (`:`).
 If no version is specified, all component versions will be displayed.

-With the option `--recursive`, it is possible to show the complete component version closure including the referenced component versions.
+With the option `--recursive`, it is possible to show the complete component version, including the component versions it references.

 ```shell
 $ ocm get cv ghcr.io/mandelsoft/cnudie//github.com/mandelsoft/ocmhelmdemo --recursive